 To assure equal access to information disseminated in the school district, all written materials including forms, notices, handbooks, and applications, will be made available in the native language of families for whom the first language is not English.
 Many of the district forms are available on the WPS website in the most commonly represented languages.
-If translation is required and forms are not readily available, contact the main office of your school or the District Civil Rights Coordinator, Maryann Foley at (781) 335-1460.
+If translation is required and forms are not readily available, contact the main office of your school or the District Civil Rights Coordinator, Susan E. Kustka, Ed.D. at (781) 335-1460 x20333.